gvwilson/sensibleadventures/gleam/gleam.md

 ## Chapter 9

 The wagon hurtled through the air.
 Gleam screamed in terror.
-The snarly-dogs howled with disappointment behind him.
+The clankers howled with disappointment behind him.
 The wind whistled past his ears---except it was really his ears whistling past the air.
 All he could think was, *Now I'll never get to meet the new baby.*